akaAlbo/jerk_metrics/README.md

 ![Jerk_with_bandwith](https://github.com/ipa-flg-ma/jerk_metrics/blob/ipa/Jerk_with_bandwith.png)

 ## History
+**V 1.8.1:**
+- solved problem with existing directory if multiple bagfiles or csv-files were evaluated in short time (i.e. timestamp hasn't changed since last evaluated file --> problem with creating directory because it already exists).
+- now possible to evaluated many bagfiles or csv-files in short time

 **V 1.8.0:**
 - data can now be collected directly from a `.bag`-file
 - new terminal arguments for bagfile-support